Our Crazy School Mornings

 2. Problem Solve Your List Of Tasks

+Often people are late for something because they are trying to fit too many things into the amount of time they have.
 It becomes impossible to get everything done in the time allocated, as well as causing everyone a lot of stress and anxiety in the process.

 Other times tardiness is caused by specific issues with the tasks themselves.